jmgg88/MLNanodegree/capstone/CapstoneProposal.md

 #### 4. Develop trading simulation
 - Develop trading strategy and implement functions for each criterion
 - Encapsulate the RNN model into an expert system that provides trading signals according to the previous trading strategy
-- Visualize of the signaled opportunities and iterate until the number and quality of them is optimized
+- Visualize the signaled opportunities and iterate until the number and quality of them is optimized
 - Create expert systems for the different benchmark models
 - Develop functions to backtest a trading system